keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/_index.md

 ### Configure Webhook to not auto-respond with a finished event

-If you subscribe your webhook to an event of type `triggered`, Keptn automatically sends a `started` event, calls the request, and sends a `finished` event.
-However, there is the obvious use case that the receiving tool requires time to execute the webhook, e.g., to run a performance test.
-In this case, give the receiving tool the responsibility to send the `finished` event after the task is executed.
+If you subscribe your webhook to an event of type `triggered`, Keptn automatically sends a `started` event, executes the webhook request via `curl`, and automatically generates a `finished` event.

+In certain cases, you do want to have more control about this behaviour, e.g., to run a long-running test on Jenkins, and let the receiving tool (in this case Jenkins) decide when to send the `finished` event.

+To achieve this, you need to edit your webhook configuration as follows:

 * Configure the webhook to not send the `finished` event by setting the flag `sendFinished` to `false`: